 Student Council President

-“For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God–not by works, so that no one can boast.“
+"For it is by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast."

 OPPORTUNITIES FOR LEADERSHIP

 In addition to serving as team captains or club officers, students may also serve in these official leadership positions:

 Student Council consists of both elected and appointed positions that are held by students from all grades.
 The mission of Student Council is to organize school activities, promote school spirit, and sponsor community service projects.
 StuCo meets once a month after school and during PrimeTime when needed.
 Officers are elected each spring for the following school year; freshman elections are held each fall.
 Students who are not elected to office may still serve on StuCo as a class representative.

 Student Ambassadors are positive, outgoing, friendly individuals whose main responsibility is to assist the Director of Enrollment in welcoming new students.
 Student Ambassadors give campus tours, lead workshops on Freshman Orientation Day and Future Freshman Day, and facilitate mixer activities to help new students get to know one another.
 Throughout the year, Student Ambassadors go out of their way to make sure that new students experience a smooth transition to LHS.

 Every Tuesday and Thursday, students meet in small groups for devotions, prayer, and small group activities.
 The Small Group Leaders are students who are comfortable openly sharing their faith by preparing devotions, leading prayer and positively encouraging their peers to grow spiritually through this time together.
 Small Group Leaders are juniors and seniors who have been chosen to serve as role models by demonstrating excellence in Christian character.